The House Of Balliol

 On the death of the great Robert the Bruce, his four year old son, David II, succeeded to the Scottish throne.
 The Regency passed to the two men the Bruce had entrusted with the guardianship of his young son, Sir James Douglas and Thomas Randolph.
 Douglas died shortly after in a skirmish in Spain and Randolph soon followed him to the grave.

-The Regency then passed to the Robert's nephew, Donald, Earl of Mar.
-Edward Balliol, the son of the deposed King John and Isabella de Warenne, still harboured dreams that he would one day occupy the position he considered to be his by right of birth.
-He recieved support from Edward III of England and landed on the coast of Fife marching toward Perth.
+The Regency then passed to the Robert's the Bruce's nephew, Donald, Earl of Mar.
+Edward Balliol still harboured dreams that he would one day occupy the Scottish throne, a position he considered to be his by right of birth.
+He recieved support from Edward III of England and landing on the coast of Fife he proceeded toward Perth.
 Mar met them in a bloody battle at Dupplin Moor and was killed in the action.

-Edward Balliol was duly crowned Edward, King of Scots at Scone, but nobles loyal to the memory of Robert the Bruce drove him back into England.
-The regency was taken by another Douglas, Archibald, the brother of the previous Earl.
+Edward Balliol was duly crowned Edward, King of Scots at Scone Abbey, but Sir Andrew Murray, appointed Guardian of Scotland by nobles loyal to the memory of Robert the Bruce ambushed him at Annan and drove him back into England.
+The regency during the minority of the young David Bruce was taken by another Douglas, Archibald, the brother of the previous Earl.
 Edward III now gave further support to Balliol, he declared the Treaty of Northampton null and void due to border reiving and marched on Berwick.